 The 1912 Olympics was the last time that gold medals were solid gold.
 Since then, they’ve been silver with gold plating.

-‘Discovered’ by Charles Dawson in 1912, The Piltdown Man become the most famous paleoanthropological hoax ever.
+‘Discovered’ by Charles Dawson in 1912, The Piltdown Man became the most famous paleoanthropological hoax ever.

 The American Quartet, Elsie Baker, Henry Burr, Albert Campbell, Enrico Caruso, Arthur Collins, The Columbia Stellar Quartet, Dolly Connolly, Alma Gluck, Byron G. Harlon, The Heidelberg Quartet, Louise Homer, Al Jolson, Ada Jones, Harry Lauder, Christie MacDonald, Harry Macdonough, Lucy Isabelle Marsh, John McCormack, Reed Miller, Billy Murray, Will Oakland, The Peerless Quartet, Prince’s Orchestra, Bob Roberts, William H. Thompson, Alan Turner, Walter Van Brunt, Victor Light Opera Company

-The empire with the longest longevity in history was the Chinese Empire.
+The empire with the most extended longevity in history was the Chinese Empire.
 It began in 221 BC and ended in 1912 AD, 2133 years of existence over nine major family dynasties.

-Violet Jessop (October 2, 1887 – May 5, 1971) was a stewardess/nurse who was aboard the oceanliner Olympic when it collided with a warship in 1911.
-She was also aboard Titanic (1912) and the Britannic (1916) when they sank.
+Violet Jessop (October 2, 1887 – May 5, 1971) was a stewardess/nurse aboard the Oceanliner Olympic when it collided with a warship in 1911.
+She was aboard Titanic (1912) and the Britannic (1916) when they sank.
 She survived all three events.

 The North Korean calendar is based on Kim Il-Sung’s birth year, 1912.

-Alaska (also known as Seward’s Folly) was bought from Russia in 1867 for $7.2 million.
-It became the organizes Territory of Alaska in 1912.
-Prior to that, it was the District of Alaska.
+Alaska (Seward’s Folly) was bought from Russia in 1867 for $7.2 million.
+It became the organized Territory of Alaska in 1912.
+Before that, it was the District of Alaska.
 It became the 49th state in 1959.

-The empire with the longest longevity in history was the Chinese Empire, beginning in 221 BC and ended in 1912 AD, 2133 years of existence. #9dynasties
+The empire with the longest longevity in history was the Chinese Empire, beginning in 221 BC and ending in 1912 AD, 2133 years of existence. #9dynasties

 The US Postal Service regularly delivered mail on Sundays until 1912.

-A criminologist named Arthur MacDonald suggested making it a misdemeanor to name assassins publicly, stating that “This would lessen the hope for glory, renown or notoriety, which is a great incentive to such crimes.”
+A criminologist named Arthur MacDonald suggested making it a misdemeanor to call assassins publicly, stating, “This would lessen the hope for glory, renown or notoriety, which is a great incentive to such crimes.”